Homeland Security official rejects suggestion ICE agents will be at polling stations

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, Feb 25 - The U.S. Department of Homeland Security said on Wednesday it was not planning immigration operations targeting polling locations during this year's midterm election, after an official made similar comments to state election officials earlier in the day.
+WASHINGTON - The US Department of Homeland Security said on Feb 25 it was not planning immigration operations targeting polling locations during the midterm election, after an official made similar comments to state election officials earlier in the day.

-During that call, Heather Honey, a deputy assistant secretary for election integrity at the U.S. Department of Homeland Security, told state officials, "Any suggestion that ICE will be present at any polling location is simply not true," according to Arizona Secretary of State Adrian Fontes.
+During that call, Ms Heather Honey, a deputy assistant secretary for election integrity at the US Department of Homeland Security, told state officials, “Any suggestion that ICE will be present at any polling location is simply not true,” according to Arizona Secretary of State Adrian Fontes.

 Maine Secretary of State Shenna Bellows said during a briefing it would be unconstitutional for the Trump administration to deploy Immigration and Customs Enforcement (ICE) to the polls.

-The comment was in response to California Secretary of State Shirley Weber’s question about whether or not states would be alerted to immigration operations at polling sites, her office said.
+The comment was in response to California Secretary of State Shirley Weber’s question about whether states would be alerted to immigration operations at polling sites, her office said.

 A Homeland Security official told Reuters it is possible that ICE would have to appear at a polling location “if an active public safety threat endangered” that location.
 The official said an arrest would have to be carried out as a result of targeted enforcement action.

-The U.S. will hold its midterm elections for gubernatorial, congressional and other offices on Nov.
-3. Primary races start next month to determine which candidates will be their parties' standard bearers.
+The US will hold its midterm elections for gubernatorial, congressional and other offices on Nov 3.
+Primary races start in March to determine which candidates will be their parties’ standard bearers.

 The election will be held as President Donald Trump embarks on an aggressive immigration campaign.
 That campaign, which has been decried by immigrant activists and Democrats, has resulted in crackdowns led by masked federal immigration agents.
 REUTERS